hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

 * `statusListIndex` is an index in a bit string at which the credential's revocation status can be verified.

-Status list credential contains `encodedList` which is a base64 encoded bit-string that contains revocation status of the credentail.
+The status list credential contains  `encodedList`, a base64-encoded bit string that contains the credential's revocation status.

 ## Verification